bomonike/bomonike.github.io/acronyms.md

 *	HTTPS	=	HyperText Transfer Protocol Secure	(the protocol that uses port 443)
 *	HUMINT	=	Human Intelligence	(from human sources such as interviews or spying)
 *	HVA	=	High-Value Asset
+* HVNC = Hidden Virtual Network Computing (used by ShadowVault malware to provide unauthorized access to vulnerable machines)
 *	HVP	=	Hybrid Vault Platform (AKeyless Encryption as a Service)
 * HVM	=	Hardware Virtual Machine
 *	HVN	=	HashiCorp Virtual Network